 Policymakers should establish and enforce uniform standards to safeguard the integrity of the electoral process.
 All Americans should be able to exercise their right to vote freely, easily, and safely.
 These uniform standards should ensure that:

 - ballots and voting systems are designed so voters readily and fully understand them and have full access to them;

 - voters are thoroughly informed about the mechanics of voting;

-- voting systems minimize human and mechanical error and are subject to effective monitoring (see also Chapter 11, Financial Services and Consumer Products - Security of Connected Devices);
+- voting systems minimize human and mechanical error and are subject to effective monitoring (see also Data Security);

-- sanctions against fraud and discrimination in the voting system exist; and
+- sanctions exist against fraud and discrimination in the voting system; and

 - voter registration databases;

 - voting machines, including requiring paper ballot backups; and

 - state government websites that publish vote tallies.

 Policymakers should also require audits comparing machine-generated results with the paper record.